sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 ---

 ## introduction
-In this post I'm going to run through a function in Python that can quickly find all the Prime numbers below a given value.
+In this post I'm going to run through creating a function in Python that can quickly find all the Prime numbers below a given value.
 For example, if I passed the function a value of 100, it would find all the prime numbers below 100.

 I've created this project to demonstrate the use of some basic Python functionality in a simple mathematical problem.
 There are a few good reasons for using Python to solve mathematical problems like this: